 Here are some of the most useful programs you will find in the Google for Nonprofits G Suite:

-Gmail – Email addresses at your nonprofit’s domain.
+Gmail – Through, Gmail, set up email addresses at your nonprofit’s domain.
 Now you can synchronize the email addresses of everyone involved with your organization by having them all end @yourdomain.com compared to addresses ending at various domains, like @gmail.com or @yahoo.com.
-This helps your organization to look more professional, authoritative, and integrated.
+This makes your organization look more professional, authoritative, and integrated.
 You can easily add as many email addresses as you need.

 Calendar – Google Calendar is an essential tool to keep your nonprofit on schedule.
 With synchronized calendars, your entire team will be on the same page and know exactly what each day holds.